Australian shares likely to open lower, NZ falls

-Sept 19 (Reuters) - Australian shares were poised to open lower on Tuesday, likely weighed by a decline in mining stocks on weaker prices, with investors remaining cautious ahead of minutes of the central bank's September policy meeting due later in the day.
+Sept 20 (Reuters) - Australian shares were poised to open lower on Wednesday, potentially weighed by mining stocks on lower prices, as risk-off sentiment prevailed ahead of the interest rate decision by the U.S. Federal Reserve later in the day.

 The local share price index futures